 Skill Based Hiring – Are You Hiring the Right Person

-Skill Based Hiring: Are You Hiring the Right Person?Think back to your last hire.
+Think back to your last hire.
 How did you go about sourcing, screening, and ultimately selecting someone for the position?
 Most likely the candidate(s) were screened by education and experience then used a traditional interview process to find a good fit.
 If you were lucky, you made the right choice.
 But most often such methods result in poor hiring decisions not because you didn’t know what’s needed for that role, but because it’s hard to figure out how good someone is from a resume.

 Existing practices eliminate candidates who have learned skills outside of work or school, as well as those candidates who haven’t optimized their resumes to conform to applicant tracking system barriers.
 Another problem with traditional approaches to hiring is that skills are usually assessed much later in the hiring process.
 Organizations bring in candidates that meet their requirements, such as a college degree and a certain number of years of experience in a similar role, without assessing if the candidate has the skills necessary to get the job done.

 Senior executives often consider a college degree as a substitute for hard and soft skills, thus minimizing the pool of viable candidates.
 Skill-based hiring requires a decisive shift from degree- and pedigree-based hiring to a competency-based approach.
 If we move beyond our current fixation on the degree and include a wider set of evaluation criteria, it can open up new pipelines to find talent as well as offer greater opportunities for non-degreed job seekers.
 It could also mean lower employee churn.

 Switching your hiring model to skills-based hiring requires a significant time investment, rewriting job descriptions based on required skills, and centering the hiring process around verifiable skills.
 Changing traditional methods has never been easy.
 But in this case the good news is that HR professionals new to skill-based hiring don’t have to start from scratch.
 There are both proprietary (like HackerRank) as well as open-source tools available today to help train HR teams as well as hiring managers, with evaluating competencies and skills, writing job descriptions, and with using inclusive interviewing techniques.
 For instance, hiring managers can be guided to understand that technical knowledge is the preliminary rather than the concluding step.

-Is This the Way of the Future?Until recently, conventional hiring methods implied that you can’t get a good job until you’ve earned your degree.
+Until recently, conventional hiring methods implied that you can’t get a good job until you’ve earned your degree.
 But there has been a gradual shift in the way companies hire new talent.
 When your hiring challenge is finding candidates with niche skills, traditional hiring strategies aren’t as effective for identifying top candidates as creative challenges.
 Google does something unique, with billboards, putting a tricky mathematical puzzle up for all to see.
 Anyone who solves the billboard puzzle will unlock a URL with another puzzle, which if solved, leads to an offer to apply.
 For instance, most HR leaders agree that sourcing and hiring a high-calibre HR business partner (HRBP) is hard because a key requirement for this role is the ability to understand business needs.
 An HRBP has to develop a plan for what types of candidates to recruit, interview, and hire has to increase diversity or bring new skill sets into the company.
 For a technology enterprise, the ideal HRBP may not be someone with an MBA in HR, but instead a software engineer with HR and business sensibilities.
 So traditional hiring must give way to more creative, innovative techniques.